John Brown's body

-The abolitionist John Brown (1800–1859) was executed on Friday, December 2, 1859, for murder, treason against the Commonwealth of Virginia, and for having led an unsuccessful and bloody attempt to start a slave insurrection.
+John Brown was executed on Friday, December 2, 1859, for murder, treason against the Commonwealth of Virginia, and for having led an unsuccessful and bloody attempt to start a slave insurrection.
 He was tried and hanged in Charles Town, Virginia (since 1863, West Virginia).
 He was the first person executed for treason in the history of the country.

 His body was taken by his widow Mary Brown home to his farm in North Elba, New York, and buried there on December 8, 1859.